 - Offers real-time protection from a growing list of robocallers, telemarketers and phone scammers.

 - How it works: Nomorobo lets the phone ring once, then tries to identify the caller.
 If the number is on the app’s robocaller list, the app will automatically block the call for you.

-Nomorobo is free to use for 14 days, but after that, it costs $1.99 per month or $19.99 for a year.
+Nomorobo is free to use for 14 days, but it costs $1.99 per month or $19.99 for a year after that.
 To sign up, you will need to list the type of phone you have — wireless or landline — and select your carrier.

 - Available on iOS and Android.

 - Unmasks the source behind spam calls and that unknown number.